cici-xingyu-zheng/swdb_2024_strategy/README.md

 After getting wMAP, updated hyperparams by Laplace approximation, and then update log-evidence.

+(Back to logging)
-1. read the psytrack paper [done];
-2. method and notebook read the Roy 2018a NeurIPS paper [first pass, read the function docs];
+- I read the psytrack Roy 2021 paper, method and notebook, read the Roy 2018a NeurIPS paper [first pass, read the function docs];
-3. bout definition, inter-bout-interval;
-4. email
+- Went through the bout definition, plot inter-bout-interval; now I decide to focus on the `wt/wt` mice, plot their licks during H session.

 Visualize design matrix, for some frames in the example session:
 ![Xy](plots/explore/design_mat.png)

+**TO-DOs:**
+1. How to tease apart?
+    - ICI for only: after a bout-ish lick!
+    - ICI for only: after the first abortion lick!
+2. Compare model evidence
+3. Plot sessions before

+### 08/27/24
+__Information from Andrew__: for `false alarm` trials, trials actualy continues!
+Licks would lead to no reward, and next one will be another drawn!
+I was SO WRONG about it